mdfkprnv/data-analyst-pranav/README.md

  - EC2: Total yearly cost of $225.96 for hosting general and web servers.

 ## Conclusion
- - The project showcases the effectiveness of using AWS cloud services for large-scale data analytics and highlights the capabilities in automating data workflows and gaining insights for city management.
+ - The project demonstrates the showcases the productivity in using the services of AWS cloud for large-scale dataset and highlights the capabilities in automating data workflows and gaining insights for better management.

 # Project 2 Objective
  - The objective of this project is to accurately calculate the student graduation rates for the years 2022, 2023 and 2024 at the University Canada West (UCW).